INTERNATIONAL HOTEL MANAGEMENT

 Student Learning Outcomes

-Upon successful completion of the AS in Hotel Operations and Management program, students will be able to:
+Upon successful completion of the AS in International Hotel Management program, students will be able to:

 Hours: 8:00 A.M. – 5:00 P.M.